ResourcesAccounting and Taxes

 A CPA, or Certified Public Accountant, is an accounting professional who has passed the rigorous CPA exam and meets the state’s education and experience requirements.
 They’re bound by a strict code of ethics.

-CPAs dive deep into numbers, making sure your taxes are on point and helping you plan financially for future ventures.
+CPAs dive deep into numbers, ensuring your taxes are on point and helping you plan financially for the future of your business.

-It's common for entrepreneurs to mix up bookkeepers and CPAs, but they serve two distinct roles.
+It's common to mix up bookkeepers and CPAs, but they serve two distinct roles.

 A bookkeeper manages your everyday business finances—recording transactions, monitoring income and expenses, and keeping the financial side of your business organized.
 On the other hand, a CPA tackles more advanced tasks like tax planning, filing, and auditing services.